Basketball Referee

 I have a question.
 Say a player jumps to attempt a 3 pointer.
 He is fouled and then decided to dribble or pass after the foul instead of finish the shot attempt.
 Are 3 free throws awarded?
 Or is it side out of bounds?

-Asked by Travis almost 9 years ago
+Asked by Travis about 9 years ago

 If, in the opinion of the referee the player started the "habitual movement to shoot at the basket" and is fouled it is a shooting foul even if the player cannot complete the shot or dumps the ball off.